nithishk/practice-python/README.md

-# Daily plan for Learning python
+Daily plan for Learning python with a question from hackerrank